Promo code SPRING2022 will be automatically applied at checkout!

 Hypertriglyceridemia (too many fats in the blood), hyperbilirubinemia (also called jaundice), and uremia (abnormally high levels of waste in the blood, caused by kidney dysfunction) can all falsely elevate A1C levels.

 Finally, some medications and chemicals can falsely elevate A1C.
-This can include lead poisoning, salicylates like aspirin, and opioids, and ingestion of vitamin C.
+This can include lead poisoning, salicylates like aspirin, opioids, and ingestion of vitamin C.

 How to Lower A1C Levels for People Without Diabetes